11 Canadian Cryptocurrency ETFs (Updated 2023)

-Some of that may be due to its ultra-low management fees, which were at zero for nearly the first two months following the fund’s April launch date.
-After June 15, the management fees increased to 0.4 percent, in line with the CI Galaxy Bitcoin ETF, but still well below those of its competitors.
+Some of that may be due to its ultra-low management fees, which were at zero for nearly the first two months following the fund’s April 2021 launch date.
+After June 15, 2021, its management fees increased to 0.4 percent — that's in line with the CI Galaxy Bitcoin ETF, but still well below those of its competitors.

 Don’t forget to follow us @INN_Technology for real-time news updates!